0kam/vodet/README.md

 Epoch: 1 Train loss: 666.0989
 Test Loss: tensor(0.3726, device='cuda:0') Test Recall: {'flower': 100.0, 'other': 90.0} Test Precision: {'flower': 89.74358974358974, 'other': 100.0}
 ```

 You can also inspect the training run with [tensorboardX](https://github.com/lanpa/tensorboardX)
-The `runs` directory that contains the data of past runs as subdirectory will be created.
+The `runs` directory that contains the data of past runs as subdirectories will be created.

 ```
 ├── runs
 │   └── vodet_gmvae_20210201_14:08:50